Chainmail and Cello

-Chainmail and Cello is the debut album of nerd-folk duo The Doubleclicks as The Doubleclicks.
+Chainmail and Cello is the debut album by nerd-folk duo The Doubleclicks as The Doubleclicks.
 It was released on 30 April 2012.
 An earlier demo album, called Beta Testing 1-2-3 (2010) was recorded under the more-generic band name "Angela and Aubrey Webber Version 1.0".

 Reception

 Erik Henriksen of The Portland Mercury wrote that "A surprising number of musicians pander to geeks eager to hear anyone acknowledge Firefly, but the Doubleclicks' music—sharp and clever, with a heavy dose of melancholy—comes from a more universal place."
 Mark Riechers makes a similar point in The Daily Madison Isthmus, saying that "[Their] enthusiasm makes their songs [...] feel honest, referencing aspects of geek culture to serve a decent song, rather than to pander to an audience of nerds eager for a song about playing Halo."
 While mostly positive, Riechers goes on to add "But as in the case for many bands in this subgenre, many Doubleclicks songs often boil down to waiting for the punchline of the song to arrive. [...]
 It means that some of their songs have a fleeting, jokey quality to them."